oe/postcss-logical-polyfill/README.md

 ### Best Practices

-1. **🎯 Use Logical Properties Consistently**: Prefer logical properties over physical ones for better internationalization
+1. **🎯 Start with Logical Properties**: Write your CSS using logical properties, let the plugin handle the polyfill
-2. **⚡ Minimize Direction-Specific Rules**: Let the plugin handle most transformations automatically
+2. **⚡ Minimize Pre-scoped Rules**: Let the plugin automatically generate direction variants for better maintainability
 3. **🔧 Test Both Directions**: Always test your layouts in both LTR and RTL modes
-4. **📱 Consider Mobile**: Logical properties work especially well for responsive designs
+4. **📱 Consider Progressive Enhancement**: Use this plugin to ensure compatibility while keeping logical properties in your source code
+5. **🔄 Gradual Migration**: Perfect for teams transitioning from physical to logical properties

 ## Examples